hanamant1828-max/SpaManagement_AN/replit.md

 - ✅ Created audit log system for tracking all batch-level stock changes
 - ✅ Fixed batch dropdown population for Add Batch functionality with dynamic tab loading
 - ✅ Fixed Edit Batch modal data pre-population with proper async handling and dropdown value setting
-- 🔄 Transfer APIs need to be implemented for batch-to-batch transfers

 ## Project Status
 ✅ **FULLY OPERATIONAL** - The spa management system has been successfully imported and configured for the Replit environment.
 The Flask application is running smoothly on port 5000 with all modules working correctly.
 The database is properly initialized with default data, and the frontend is responsive with Bootstrap 5 styling.
 The system is ready for production deployment and further development.